sourcegraph-testing/ce-demo-notebooks/intel-oss-repos.snb.md

 ## Use Sourcegraph to search your own code:

-Want to talk to the Sourcegraph team about using the tool for your own projects and searching private code?
-[Schedule a time to speak with us about your goals](https://calendly.com/jclifford-sourcegraph).
+Want to talk to someone about using Sourcegraph at Intel?
+[Schedule time with Sourcegraph's dedicated Intel team](https://calendly.com/jclifford-sourcegraph).
+We're here to help with any questions!